OpenObservability/OpenMetrics/protobuf_vs_text.md

 The text format is needlessly verbose for _histograms_ and _summaries_.
 The impact is particularly high in a use-case with many buckets on a highly dimensional metric.
-Since the data is mostl redundant, it compresses nicely.
+Since the data is mostly redundant, it compresses nicely.
 In the Prometheus context, scrapes are gzip-compressed by default, which results in no noticable size difference between text and protobuf scrapes.
 However, there are scenarios where the resources needed for compression might be a